meredithspalmer/NatGeo-AI/EdgeImpulse.md

 allowing researchers to do WHAT

 In addition to being able to react to the world in real-time, this type of machine learning has other benefits that make them particularly apt for field research:
-- They can be deployed on small, cheap hardware
+- They can be deployed on small, cheap hardware (get more for your grant!)
 - They consume little energy, massively extending their battery life (and, consequentially, deployment length)
 - They can work without a network connection (no need to send data to a server, so can work without a cellphone, WiFi, or other kind of network)

-### WHAT KIND OF AI IS THIS??

 ## What we will do today